Trade Agreements Act (TAA) Compliance: What It Is, Country List, Importance

 Even service providers aren’t exempt if their contracts include product components.
 For example, an IT services company that provides hardware as part of its solution must ensure those products meet TAA requirements.

 Small businesses new to federal contracting often underestimate TAA’s importance.
+We’ve worked with companies that secured initial contract opportunities, only to discover their core products were ineligible due to sourcing from non-designated countries.
 A company might win its first government contract only to discover its bestselling products can’t be offered because they’re manufactured in non-designated countries like China or India.

 TAA-Designated Countries